areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

         * Examine some past court cases
     * How to include accessibility into the project flow (not a line item; not something you have to know everything about)

-## Role of PM in Accessibility
+## Role of PM

-* Identify requirements (legal, functional)
+* Be aware of the state of the project at all times
 * Minimize risk (legal, functional, reputation)
-* Ensure smooth handoff between team members
+* Ensure smooth process
+* Be able to answer questions with a high degree of certainty

+## How to do that?

+* No surprises!
+    * Identify project requirements (legal, functional)
+    * Tease out fuzzy requirements (implied functionality, poorly defined specs)
 * Communicate requirements to team
 * Communicate progress to stakeholders
-* *Not* implementation
+* *Not* responsible for implementation
+    * Understand rules of thumb

+## Requirements gathering

+* Treat accessibility requirements as any other UI requirement
+    * Minimum functional requirements
+    * Mostly non-functional requirements--app won't break, but user experience will be poor
+* Your process will establish due diligence

 ## Legal Requirements

 * All electronic products produced or procured for the U of I subject to section 508.
     * Must be accessible to persons with disabilities
+    * Alternate arrangements must be made when content cannot be made accessible

+## Legal requirements are fuzzy

 * Lots of room for (mis)interpretation
+    * Lots of outdated advice
     * Lots of legal ambiguity
     * One-size-fits-all is not feasible
     * 100% coverage is unrealistic.
-* Your process will establish due diligence

 ## Functional Requirements